 What amazes me is how many calories and chemicals are packed into a single can.

 More importantly, I never took the time to see how many of these drinks I consumed in a given week.
 Two beers here, a can of Coke there.
 They all add up to a lot of junk calories that have ZERO nutritional value.

-For the second month (February 2013) of the 30 Day Habit Challenge (30DHC), I decided to reduce – even stop drinking soft drinks and beer.
+That s why for this February I undertook the 30 Day Habit Challenge (30DHC), where I decided to reduce – even stop drinking soft drinks and beer for the month.

 Here’s an overview of what I did to change my consumption of junk drinks:

 #1 – Reason Why